b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 ```

 Write a function with the following signature `areApproxEqual(f1::Float64, f2::Float64)::Bool`.
 It should return `true` when called with those numbers (`areApproxEqual(0.1*3, 0.3)`).

-You may use [round](https://docs.julialang.org/en/v1/base/math/#Base.round-Tuple{Complex{%3C:AbstractFloat},%20RoundingMode,%20RoundingMode}) for that with a precision of, let's say 16 digits.
+For the task you may use [round](https://docs.julialang.org/en/v1/base/math/#Base.round-Tuple{Complex{%3C:AbstractFloat},%20RoundingMode,%20RoundingMode}) with a precision of, let's say, 16 digits.

 ### Exercise 3 {#sec:julia_language_exercise3}